Some results and problems on tournament structure: Equivalence with the problem of El-Zahar and Erd o s: the easy half

-First, let us see that \ref{tourconj} implies \ref{erdosconj}.
+In this section we will show that \ref{tourconj} implies \ref{erdosconj}, and we discuss the converse implication in the next section.
 There is a standard technique to go between graphs and tournaments, as follows.
 Let $T$ be a tournament, and choose a numbering $v_1\LL v_n$ of its vertex set.
 Let $G$ be the graph with vertex set $V(T)$, in which for $1\le i<j\le n$, the pair $v_i,v_j$ are adjacent in $G$ if and only if $v_i$ is adjacent from $v_j$ in $G$.
 We call $G$ the {\em backedge graph} of $T$ under the given numbering.
 The construction can evidently be reversed: given a graph $G$ and a numbering, there is a tournament $T$ such that $G$ is the backedge graph of $T$ under the numbering.

 We begin with a standard result: \begin{thm} Let $G$ be the backedge graph of a tournament $T$ under the numbering $v_1\LL v_n$.
 Let $\omega(G)$ be the size of the largest clique of $G$.
 Then

 \end{thm} \Proof Every set that is stable in $G$ is transitive in $T$, so $\chi(T)\le \chi(G)$.
 Now let $X$ be transitive in $T$, and let $<_P$ be the partially ordered set with element set $X$ in which for $v_i,v_j\in X$, we say $v_i<_P v_j$ if $i<j$ and $v_jv_i\in E(T)$.
 This is indeed a poset, because if $i<j<k$ and $v_i,v_j,v_k\in X$, and $v_jv_i,v_kv_j\in E(T)$, then $v_kv_i\in E(T)$ (since $X$ is transitive and so $v_iv_k\notin E(T)$).
 Every totally ordered subset of the poset is a clique of $G$ and so has size at most $\omega(G)$; and hence by (the dual of) Dilworth's theorem, $X$ can be partitioned into $\omega(G)$ subsets, each an antichain of the poset and hence each a stable set of $G$.
 Thus $\chi(G[X])\le \omega(G)$ when $X$ is transitive in $T$; and so $\chi(G)\le \omega(G)\chi(T)$.
 This proves \ref{graphtotour}.~\bbox